 Laser dentistry is the greatest thing since sliced bread.
 Yes, you heard that right!
 The best part is that it’s not just us that think that; our patients do too.
 Wayzata Dental has been offering laser dentistry for quite a while now, and our customers have loved the new approach to dentistry and all of the benefits that come along with it.

-In today’s guide, we’re giving you everything from basic, “what it is” to more complex, “how it works,” type questions.
+In today’s guide, we’re giving you everything from basic, “what it is” to more complex, “how it works,” type answers to the questions we commonly receive.
 We want you to feel confident in choosing laser dentistry and maybe even excited to visit the dentist again.